harishahe04/Face-Detection/README.md

 # Face-Detection

 Face Detection is widely used in various applications for detecting human faces in a captured image.
-This repository deals with several face detecting models.
+This repository deals with 3 widely used face detecting models.

 ## Topics Covered